Dark Matter annihilation energy output and its effects on the high-z IGM: The DM Clustering

 The last hierarchy corresponds to how the DM is smoothly distributed within a particular halo or subhalo.
 This DM distribution appears to be universal, as found by \cite{NFW} using N-body simulations, and is given by the NFW density profile:

 where $\rho_{0}$ is the characteristic density and $r_{s}$ is the scale radius.
-Thus, the NFW profile depends on only two parameters, which on average only depend on the mass of a halo and the redshift at which it is observed.
-Before obtaining these parameters, it will be necessary to compute the redshift at which a halo that currently (at redshift z) has a mass M was formed.
+Thus, the NFW profile depends on only two parameters, { and for obtaining them, we first have to compute the redshift at which a halo with mass M (at current redshift z) was formed.
+The implicit definition of this redshift, called the redshift of collapse and denoted as $z_{coll}(M,z)$, is given by}

-For this quantity \cite{NFW} use the redshift at which a halo which currently (at redshift z) has a mass M has just acquired half of its mass.
-The authors make use of the gaussianity of the overdensity field to compute the redshift of collapse as:

-The above equation is an implicit definition of $z_{coll}(M,z)$, and the election of the mass of the small substructure (of $0.01M$) is motivated by comparisons to N-body simulations considered by the authors.
+The choice of the mass of the small substructure (of $0.01M$) is motivated by comparisons to N-body simulations, { as mentioned in \cite{NFW}}.